jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: I always have it.
 I'm having the same thing.
 A lot of exercise helping that or hurting it?
 Sometimes doing four hours of exercise.

 A: Well, if you have too much exercise, it's going to make it worse.
-Because you're going to be detoxing a lot of acids, all the uric acids from the muscular.
+Because you're going to be detoxing a lot of acids, all the uric acids from the muscular byproducts.

 Q: So what's a good amount of exercise?

 A: Depending upon the individual.
 If you've got a lot of adrenaline, then you need to exercise a lot to burn it.
 That depends on how many worry circles I see in the eye.
 Do you remember how many worry circles?

-Q: I had a lot.
+Q: You said I had a lot.

 A: Yeah, you need to exercise.
 I would have told you anywhere from an hour and a half to three hours of exercise.
 I don't remember.
 What did I tell you?